Craft vs. Micro Brews: Aren't They the Same?

-A micro-brewery is classified by the number of beer barrels it produces in a year, which is a limit of 15,000 beer barrels a year or 460,000 US gallons and at least 75 percent of that beer must be sold outside of the brewery.
-There are no strict guidelines set on the techniques or ingredients a micro-brewery uses to produce their beer.
-A micro-brewery is classified as such according to the amount of beer it produces annually.
+A microbrewery is classified by the number of beer barrels it produces in a year, which is a limit of 15,000 beer barrels a year or 460,000 US gallons, and at least 75 percent of that beer must be sold outside of the brewery.
+There are no strict guidelines set on the techniques or ingredients a microbrewery uses to produce its beer.
+A microbrewery is classified as such according to the amount of beer it produces annually.

 A craft brewery brews no more than 2 million gallons of beer per year and is owned independently.
-Unlike a micro-brewery, a craft brewery has set limitations on the techniques of their beer production.
-A craft brewery's beer must contain at least 50 percent traditional malt, rather than adjuncts such as oats, barley and wheat and there lies one distinction.
+Unlike a micro-brewery, a craft brewery has set limitations on the techniques of its beer production.
+A craft brewery's beer must contain at least 50 percent traditional malt rather than adjuncts such as oats, barley, and wheat, and there lies one distinction.
 These ingredients add flavor to the beer.
-Most craft beers are of a European style like ales, stouts and porters.
-One of the most well known craft brewers is the maker of Samuel Adams; The Boston Brewing Company.
+Most craft beers are of a European style, like ales, stouts, and porters.
+One of the most well-known craft brewers is the maker of Samuel Adams, The Boston Brewing Company.

-So, a craft brewery is not always a micro-brewery and a micro-brewery is only a craft brewery if it follows craft brewing standards.
-Craft beer is beer that is brewed in batches with the finest quality ingredients, and is done on a limited basis or may be a seasonal brew.
+So, a craft brewery is not always a microbrewery, and a microbrewery is only a craft brewery if it follows craft brewing standards.
+Craft beer is a beer that is brewed in batches with the finest quality ingredients and is done on a limited basis or maybe a seasonal brew.
 Many craft breweries take pride in not only the ingredients used to make their beer but also in the equipment used to produce it.
-Allagash Beer in Portland, Maine had used bourbon soaked wood barrels for the production of a Tripel.
-After some trial and error they produced some nice results.
+Allagash Beer in Portland, Maine, had used bourbon-soaked wood barrels for the production of a Tripel.
+After some trial and error, they produced some nice results.

 Now that the differences between a micro-brewed beer and a craft beer have been defined, you are now allowed to kick back and enjoy a favorite beer of your choice.